hossam-mahmoudatta/DEPI_FS_JS_MODULE/SESSION20_2024AUG24/CW01_STORE-ENTRY/README.md

 Adding JS Files into the HTML Files is not Preferable, we need to change this approach

 So we need to use the Modules for this matters, REACT depends on Modules

+Different Types of errors in Javascript

+Try -> Catch -> Finally